go-mixed/gos/README.md

 #### - `vendor` directory

-Run this command to create the vendor directory, `igop` need pre-reading the `vendor/modules.txt` to load the modules
+Run this command to create the vendor directory, `igop` need to load the modules from `vendor/modules.txt`

 ```
 $ go mod vendor